Drywall Installation: The Complete DIY Guide

 Drywall screws should be between 30 and 40 cm apart.
 This distance allows for maximum support with minimal visual distractions from the screws.
 In the US, the distance is 12 to 16 inches.

-What is the difference between 14 and 38 inch drywall?
+What is the difference between 14-inch and 38-inch drywall?

 The difference between 14-inch drywall and 38-inch drywall is 24 inches.
 The thicker the drywall, the better insulated it will be (for both sound and temperature).